omikhailk/project_euler_sols/README.md

 # Project Euler Solutions

 My solutions for the Project Euler problems.

-All the solutions are in Python.
+The solutions are in Python and Go so far.